DigitalMachinist/CLIMachs/docs/init/init-wait.md

 ## Name

-init wait - Begin wait actions for tokens (players and GM).
+init-wait - Begin wait actions for tokens (players and GM).

 ## Synopsis

 ```
-init wait [<tokens>] ...
+init-wait [<tokens>] ...
 ```

 ## Description

-Init wait begins wait actions for the supplied tokens.
+init-wait begins wait actions for the supplied tokens.
 Their turns will begin when either a) the player takes a delayed action or b) their next turn begins.

 The opposite of this command is [init-act](init-act.md).